-• Clothing may not display violent images, nudity, alcohol or drug references.
-Images that disparage race, ethnicity, religious affiliation, or gender identity are not allowed.
+- Clothing and personal outerwear items (bags, backpacks, purses, etc) may not display violent images, nudity, alcohol or drug references.
+Images that disparage race, ethnicity, religious affiliation, or gender identity are not allowed. - All dress code rules and guidelines apply off campus during lunch and during school related activities off campus. - Appropriate footwear must be worn at all times, unless specifically permitted by school staff. - Clothing that exposes personal (private) body parts is inappropriate and not allowed.

-- All dress code rules and guidelines apply off campus during lunch and during school related activities off campus. - Appropriate footwear must be worn at all times, unless specifically permitted by school staff. - Clothing that exposes personal (private) body parts is inappropriate and not allowed. - Underwear may not be showing.
-(Bra straps may be shown) - Midriffs beyond the bottom of the ribs and top of the pants may not be shown.
-(Bare midriffs are not appropriate, any student showing more than 3 inches of midriff at any time will need to cover up as described below) - Shorts must have an inseam of at least one inch.
-No combination of shorts and top may be worn where the shorts are not visible below the top. - Transparent clothing that reveals undergarments is not permitted.
+- Underwear may not be showing.
+(Bra straps may be shown) - Midriffs beyond the bottom of the ribs and top of the pants may not be shown. - Shorts must have an inseam of at least one inch.
+No combination of shorts and top may be worn where the shorts are not visible below the top. - Transparent clothing that reveals undergarments is not permitted. - Stickers displaying violent images, nudity, alcohol or drug references, or images that disparage race, ethnicity, religious affiliation, or gender identity are not allowed.